marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

 <h3 id="features" align="center"> 4.
 Features </h3>
 <h4 id="loginFeature"> 4i.
 Login </h4>
   <p>
-    Users just have to login using their NUS account using their NUSNETID and password and firebase authentication will check for account legitimacy before logging in.
-For the project, due to delays in getting approval for the LumiNUS API, we decided to manually create our users.
+    Users only have to login to their NUS account with their NUSNETID and password while the firebase authentication will check for account legitimacy before logging in.
+For the project, due to delays in getting approval for the LumiNUS API, we have decided to create our users manually.
   </p>
   <p><b> The following are available users for this application: </b></p>
   <p>